Chapter 2. Solid Waste Quantities and Composition

 The estimate may be based upon data generated by the planning unit, applicable published data, and/or other reliable information.
-In order to aid in this process, the Department has developed a Population and Municipal Solid Waste Composition Calculator and a C&D Debris Waste Composition and Projection Tool that can be used to approximate the current and future material's composition of the waste stream.
+In order to aid in this process, the Department has developed a Population and Municipal Solid Waste Composition Calculator (Excel, 450 KB) and a C&D Debris Waste Composition Calculator (Excel, 617 KB) that can be used to approximate the current and future material's composition of the waste stream.

 Solid Waste Composition

 All materials generated within the planning unit from all generating sectors must be considered in the planning process.
 At a minimum, the following four waste streams need to be quantified and characterized:

 Includes all waste generated by residents, commercial establishments, and institutional sources.
 Some of the most common materials found in the MSW stream are: